pgniewko/fastmath/README.md

 * Fast sqrt and invsqrt functions.
 * The library that implements Vector3D class ussing SSE.

-The purpose of the library is testing the extent of optimization that can be done solely by _g++_ compiler and comapring it to the _in-house_ vectorization/optimization.
+The purpose of this library is testing the extent of optimization that can be done solely by _g++_ compiler and comapring it to the _in-house_ vectorization/optimization.

 GETTING THE CODE